Kalkbrenner finds his offense in decisive run as No. 8 Creighton rolls past North Dakota State 89-60

 BIG PICTURE

-North Dakota State: The Bison came to Omaha off an overtime win over Western Michigan and an out of Mount Marty.
+North Dakota State: The Bison came to Omaha off an overtime win over Western Michigan and a rout of Mount Marty.
 They hung close with the Bluejays for most of the first half, but they couldn’t keep up after that.

 Creighton: The Bluejays have won 80 of 82 November home games since 1990, and Greg McDermott improved to 16-0 against the Summit League as Creighton’s coach.